leigh-nugent/neo-axes/README.md

 ## Introduction

 This project has been made entirely reproducible using renv, venv, Docker and Makefile.
-It extracts data from an analog dataset created by Mike Pitts (Pitts 1996) and then uses this data for analysis.
+It extracts data from jsons containing transcribed data from analogue record sheets, and from scanned drawings.
+The original dataset of record sheets and drawings was created and compiled by Mike Pitts (Pitts 1996).

+## Licensing

+The GNU General Public License 3.0 on this repository does not apply to the `/drawings` folder.
+This contains Mike Pitts' original axe drawings, which are not my work.
+The drawings and the record sheets – the latter not being included in this repository – are hosted on the Implement Petrology Group's website [here](https://implementpetrology.org/resources/mike-pitts-archive/).

 ## Getting it to run